 - 1. Serve communities of greatest need in our region - a.
-At least 75% of students served by all schools financed will qualify for FRPL

-- At least 85% of schools financed will be located in an economically distressed area - 2.
-Provide affordable and accessible facility financing and/or TA to a range of charter schools in our region - a.
-At least 4 new or early stage schools served in contrast to more established schools with longer track records - b.
-At least 6 single site charter schools served, compared to charter school networks or large charter management organizations (CMOs) with likely more resources - c.
-At least 5 schools served in smaller cities or rural areas - 3.
-Provide credit enhancement to support \$13.75MM in loans to 21 charter schools in five years, providing better rates and terms than available in the conventional marketplace - a.
-Provide an average credit enhancement of 56% over the first five years - b.
-Provide interest rate savings of an average of 300 basis points - c.
-Provide higher loan to value (LTV) ratios than otherwise available - d.
-Facilitate a range of products using credit enhancement funds to enhance products by other lenders to meet the diverse needs of charter schools, including projects from \$100,000 to \$20MM or larger in size - Maximize the impact of ED funds and utilize rigorous underwriting policies and procedures - a.
-Leverage \$60MM in private financing and maintain a leverage ratio of 8:1 - b.
+At least 75% of students served by all schools financed will qualify for FRPL - b.
+At least 85% of schools financed will be located in an economically distressed area - Provide affordable and accessible facility financing and/or TA to a range of charter schools in our region - At least 2 new or early stage schools served in contrast to more established schools with longer track records - b.
+At least 2 single site charter schools served, compared to charter school networks or large charter management organizations (CMOs) with likely more resources - c.
+At least 4 schools served in smaller cities or rural areas - 3.
+Provide credit enhancement to support in loans to 8 charter schools in five years, providing better rates and terms than available in the conventional marketplace - a.
+Provide an average credit enhancement of at least 40% of HOPE's total loan - b.
+Leverage \$ in total financing - c.
+Provide interest rate savings of an average of 300 basis points - d.
+Provide higher loan to value (LTV) ratios than otherwise available - e.
+Facilitate a range of products using credit enhancement funds to enhance products by other lenders to meet the diverse needs of charter schools, including projects from or larger in size

+- 4. Maximize the impact of ED funds and utilize rigorous underwriting policies and procedures - a.
+Leverage \$ in private financing and maintain a leverage ratio of 8:1 - b.
 Maintain an annualized credit enhancement loss rate of less than 2% - 5.
-Facilitate innovative financing available to charter schools and promote replicability
+Facilitate innovative financing available to charter schools and promote replicability - a.

-- a.
 Partner with lenders, CDFIs, Community Development Entities (CDEs), or investors, in order to increase the partners and sources of capital financing available to charter schools in AL, AR, LA, MS and TN - b.
 Provide TA to local and regional lenders regarding the needs of charter schools through a combination of individual assistance and group workshops - c.
 Support the adoption of policies and programs in AL, AR, LA, MS and TN that increase the availability of capital for charter school facilities - 6.
 Support the expansion of education options in our region with facility financing that enables the addition of at least 1,000 seats in high quality charter schools - 7.
 Provide high quality TA to charter schools that strengthens the region's charter school sector, particularly with regard to financing and real estate acquisition and development - a.
-Deliver a total of 250 hours of personalized TA to charter schools - b.
-Partner with charter school associations and other TA providers to deliver workshops for charter schools.
+Deliver a total of 250 hours of personalized TA to charter schools - Partner with charter school associations and other TA providers to deliver workshops for charter schools.